babel/rfcs/rfcs/0004-import-expression-ast-node.md

 # How we teach this

-We can add migration instructions to the Babel 8 release notes, and also ensure plugin authors add `BABEL_PARSER_8_BREAKING` tests to their Babel 7-supporting versions.
+We can add migration instructions to the Babel 8 release notes, and also ensure plugin authors add `createImportExpressions` tests to their Babel 7-supporting versions.

 # Open questions